We all have scars. Some of us might be living with facial scars.

-Asking yourself, “What can I do to help someone else today?” goes a much farther way than focusing on the negatives inherent in your own set of circumstances.
+Asking yourself, “How do you embrace your scars?” and “What can I do to help someone else today?” goes a much farther away than focusing on the negatives inherent in your own set of circumstances.
 Making a list of accomplishments at the end of a week, no matter how small they may seem, will allow you to see yourself as more than the scars you carry, more than the failures naturally generated as a result of our imperfections.
 Choosing gratefulness over self-pity frees us to lead the life that sometimes feels just out of reach.

 Feeling Less than Whole